MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-bans.md

 While your game may have a custom system to identify cheaters and rule-breakers, PlayFab offers a player-to-player reporting mechanism.
 In essence, you rely on your players to report other problematic players.

-Use the snippet provided below in your client code to let the client report a specific player.
+Use the following snippet in your client code to let the client report a specific player.

 ```csharp
 public void ReportPlayer(string problematicPlayerId, string reason) {